Róża Czacka: Apostolate

-After returning to Warsaw in 1910, Czacka opened and maintained from her funds a shelter for young blind women.
-There she taught them to read braille These lessons started also being attended by blind males.
+After returning to Warsaw in 1910, Czacka opened and maintained from her funds a shelter for young blind women, where she taught them to read braille.
+These lessons started also being attended by blind males.
 The small center soon expanded its activities, and in 1911 it became the Society for the Care of the Blind, whose official status was confirmed that same year by the tsarist authorities.
 The Society ran care and educational facilities for the blind, including: a primary school with Polish as the language of instruction, a basket-weaving workshop for boys and male adults, a nursery for the youngest children and a nursing home for elderly women.
 In 1912, Czacka also established so-called ‘patronage’, i.e. organized open care of the blind.
 She instigated the transcribing of books into Braille.
 In 1913, she founded the first library for the blind in Poland.
-Due to the expansion of its activities, the Society moved its headquarters to larger premises in Złota Street ..
+Due to the expansion of its activities, the Society moved its headquarters to larger premises in Złota Street.

 Czacka had her own concept of comprehensive aid for the blind, inspired by solutions that had been tried and tested in other countries.
-She collaborated with the outstanding French promoter of braille Maurice de la Sizeranne.
 Róża drew attention to the fact that the blind suffer not only on account of their disability, but also due to ingrained social perceptions of their supposed mental and psycho-physical debilities.
 She considered it a mistake to exclude blind people from everyday activities or to keep them in isolation.
 Such treatment resulted in feelings of resignation, withdrawal, embitterment and loneliness.
 Czacka tried to combat prevailing stereotypes though education and the example of her own active life.
 By writing studies, various appeals and memoranda to representatives of the authorities she popularized knowledge about the blind.
 Her goal as an organizer of aid for people without sight was to provide them with maximal independence, enabling them to find their place in society with a sense of being useful and having their own dignity.
 Czacka felt this attitude should be instilled into children as early as possible, already at the preschool age.
-According to her: As for the vocational preparation of people with blindness, she drew on examples from England and Ireland, where effective vocational training methods for the blind had been successfully applied ..
+According to her: "All of preschool education is an essential foundation for comprehensive and professional instruction as well as for developing the correct attitude to the life of someone who wants to achieve maximum competence and independence".
+As for the vocational preparation of people with blindness, she drew on examples from England and Ireland, where effective vocational training methods for the blind had been successfully applied.